'Open banking' rules for consumer data unveiled by US watchdog

 He also said the rule incorporates strong privacy protections and consumer choices.

-"A company that ingests (a) consumer's data can use the data to provide the product or service the consumer asked for, but not for unrelated purposes the consumer doesn't want," he said in prepared remarks released ahead of a speech planned for later on Tuesday.
+"A company that ingests a consumer's data can use the data to provide the product or service the consumer asked for, but not for unrelated purposes the consumer doesn't want," he said in a speech at a financial technology event held by the Federal Reserve Bank of Philadelphia.

-First proposed a year ago, the new regulations were 14 years in the making, having been called for in the 2010 Wall Street reforms enacted following the 2008 financial crisis.
+First proposed a year ago, the new rules were 14 years in the making, having been called for in the 2010 Wall Street reforms enacted following the 2008 financial crisis.

-Consumers will also be able to revoke access to their data immediately, according to the CFPB.
+Consumers will also be able to revoke access to their data immediately, the CFPB said.

 © Reuters.
 U.S. Consumer Financial Protection Bureau (CFPB) Director Rohit Chopra testifies before a Senate Banking, Housing and Urban Affairs Committee hearing on